What are Scales and How Can They Help Us Learn About Keys?

 On the piano, steps are the smallest intervals between two notes.
-Minor 2nds (or Half Steps) are the smallest; there are no notes, black or white, between the two notes that make up a minor 2nd.
-Major 2nds (or Whole Steps) always have only one note between the two notes that make up the interval.
+Minor 2nds (or half steps) are the smallest; there are no notes, black or white, between the two notes that make up a minor 2nd.
+Major 2nds (or whole steps) always have only one note between the two notes that make up the interval.
 Both kinds of steps can be found in numerous places across the keyboard.

-Scales are constructed by stringing a sequence of steps together, generally until we reach the same note we started from—either an octave above or an octave below.
+Scales are constructed by stringing a sequence of steps together, usually until we reach the same note we started from—either an octave above or an octave below.
 We almost always tally our scales from the bottom to top, and ‘whole’ and ‘half’ are commonly shortened to ‘W’ and ‘H’ when a sequence is written out.

 Let’s look at the C major scale on the piano as an example.

 The abbreviated written version of this looks like this: